Auckland, NZ, for families with kids – the guide

 - Rainbows End: NZ’s only amusement park.
 It is small, with few attractions (and most of them are really old) and pricey but it’s fun – maybe because it’s the only one…

 - Kelly Tarlton’s Underwater World: Auckland’s aquarium.
 It’s small but well kept.
 The children area is fun.
-It’s a bit expensive but keeping animals are costly, so it’s expected.
+It’s a bit expensive but keeping animals is costly, so it’s expected.

 - Zoo: Auckland Zoo is one of my kids’ favorite spots in Auckland.
 We can go every week and still spend the whole day there.
 Not cheap, but again, it’s animals.